sravan-ankireddy/sravan-ankireddy.github.io/_pages/about.md

 My goal is to combine advances from multiple fields to develop low-complex solutions at the intersection of theory and systems.

-In the past, I spent two wonderful years a Research Engineer at <a href='https://www.qualcomm.com/company/corporate-responsibility/purposeful-innovation/wireless-reach/overview'> Qualcomm </a> working in the Physical Layer Modelling team in Bangalore, India.
+In the past, I spent two wonderful years as a Research Engineer at <a href='https://www.qualcomm.com/company/corporate-responsibility/purposeful-innovation/wireless-reach/overview'> Qualcomm </a> working in the Physical Layer Modelling team in Bangalore, India.
 Previously, I graduated with Bachelors and Masters in <a href='https://www.ee.iitm.ac.in/'> Electrical Engineering </a> from <a href='https://www.iitm.ac.in/'> IIT Madras </a> in 2019.
 I have been extremely fortunate to have worked with <a href='http://www.ee.iitm.ac.in/andrew/'> Dr. Andrew Thangaraj</a> and <a href='http://www.ee.iitm.ac.in/~rganti/'> Dr. Radha Krishna Ganti </a> for my Master's Thesis on efficient encoding and decoding of Polar Codes.

 In my spare time I enjoy reading books, watching documentaries, and hiking.